USS Oceanographer (AGS-3): World War II

 Oceanographer was acquired by the Navy from the Coast and Geodetic Survey at Norfolk, Virginia, on 7 April 1942 for World War II service in the inshore patrol in the Fifth Naval District, briefly renamed Natchez (PG-85); renamed Oceanographer (AGS-3); rerigged and outfitted at Norfolk Shipbuilding and Drydock Co. for survey duty; and commissioned 15 August.
-Work was completed 28 August and Comdr.
+Work was completed on 28 August, and Comdr.
 Henry B. Campbell, USCGS, assumed command, with Lt.
 Comdr.
 Myron W. Graybill, USN, as Executive Officer.

 After shakedown in the Chesapeake, Oceanographer steamed for New York 3 October to join a convoy en route to Cristóbal, Canal Zone.
 She transited the Canal, and at San Pedro, California, reported for duty to CINCPAC.
 Upon completion of repairs at San Pedro, she got underway for Seattle.
 She encountered a severe storm off Astoria, Oregon, necessitating further repairs at Winslow Marine Railway Co., Bainbridge Island, Washington.
 Proceeding to Kodiak via the Inside Passage, she reported to the Alaskan Command with no sound or radar gear, a very short cruising radius, and limited potable water capabilities, considered generally unsuitable for Aleutian duty.

-Oceanographer returned to Seattle 25 December 1942 for additional repairs.
+Oceanographer returned to Seattle on 25 December 1942 for additional repairs.
 After towing an aircraft transportation lighter from Seattle to San Francisco, she was assigned to the Matson Navigation Co. for repairs.
 Comdr.
-Graybill assumed command 2 March 1943 and the following day Oceanographer got underway for Pearl Harbor, where sound gear was installed and necessary alterations made.
+Graybill assumed command on 2 March 1943, and the following day, Oceanographer got underway for Pearl Harbor, where sound gear was installed, and necessary alterations were made.

 The survey ship departed Pearl Harbor escorting several LSTs and plotted a course for Nouméa, New Caledonia.
-As her first war zone assignment she surveyed Havannah Passage, New Caledonia.
-Upon completion of the Havannah Passage charts the ship made three other surveys in the vicinity of Nouméa, erecting numerous beacons and planting many buoys.
-On 1 November she proceeded to Guadalcanal via Espiritu Santo to produce charts of that island's northern coast.
+As her first war zone assignment, she surveyed Havannah Passage, New Caledonia.
+Upon completion of the Havannah Passage, the ship made three other surveys in the vicinity of Nouméa, erecting numerous beacons and planting many buoys.
+On 1 November, she proceeded to Guadalcanal via Espiritu Santo to produce charts of that island's northern coast.
 She also surveyed Munda Bar and neighboring anchorages at Munda, New Georgia, British Solomon Islands.
-At various times submarine chasers and APCs assisted in the surveys and dispatched triangulation parties to islands in the vicinity.
+At various times, submarine chasers and APCs assisted in the surveys and dispatched triangulation parties to islands in the vicinity.

 During her sixteen months in the South Pacific, Oceanographer produced fifteen charts, each requiring from one to three million soundings.
-Much of the data compiled was the first of any accuracy for the area, and it contributed greatly to the success of many amphibious operations.
+Much of the compiled data was the first of its kind in the area, and it contributed greatly to the success of many amphibious operations.

 Ordered to Pearl Harbor 3 June 1944 for badly needed repairs, she was sent on to San Pedro, California 27 June.
-Upon completion of arrival inspection, it was decided to decommission and scrap her.
+Upon completion of the arrival inspection, it was decided to decommission and scrap her.
 Oceanographer decommissioned 22 September, was struck from the Navy Vessel Register 14 October, and, in accordance with the agreement executed with J. P. Morgan, Jr., broken up for scrap.